Australia's new Prime Minister Kevin Rudd. (Image via)

-Even without the discovery that immigrants are being abused at Manus, the choice of PNG as a long-term base for so many asylum-seekers is still short-sighted, if not downright antagonistic.
+Even without the discovery that immigrants are being abused at Manus, the choice of PNG as a long-term base for so many asylum seekers is still short-sighted, if not downright antagonistic.

-"PNG already has a refugee crisis, with more than 9,000 West Papuan refugees who have fled persecution from Indonesia-controlled West Papua and who remain, according to the UN, 'in need of durable solutions.'
+"PNG already has a refugee crisis, with more than 9,000 West Papuan refugees who have fled persecution from Indonesia-controlled West Papua and who remain, according to the UN, 'in need of durable solutions'.
 Ongoing political violence and persecution against West Papuans peacefully seeking their right to self-determination from Indonesia guarantees this number will continue to rise."

 It’s unlikely that a country already suffering such strains will be able to cope with a sudden influx of displaced immigrants.
-What is likely is that we'll see similar scenes in PNG to those that took place in the Pacific island of Nauru this weekend (which Australia has also been paying to house its asylum-seekers while their claims are being assessed).
+What is likely is that we'll see similar scenes in PNG to those that took place in the Pacific island of Nauru this weekend (which Australia has also been paying to house its asylum seekers while their claims are being assessed).

 The exact cause of the protest remains unknown.
-The dismal conditions of the detention facility in Nauru undoubtedly played a part, but news of the legislation to permanently send asylum seekers to PNG surely added further fuel to the fire.
+The dismal conditions of the detention facility in Nauru undoubtedly played a part, but news of the legislation to permanently send asylum seekers to PNG will surely have added further fuel to the fire.

-While dumping refugees in PNG may hold immediate benefits for the Australian government, it is also likely to spark long term animosity between the two states.
+While dumping refugees in PNG may hold immediate benefits for the Australian government, it is also likely to spark long-term animosity between the two states.
 In a Guardian article written this week, Antony Loewenstein explained that since being granted its independence in 1975, PNG views Australia with scepticism and is frequently being forced to accept arrangements, such as the redirection of refugee boats, due to economic need.

 Solidarity vigil outside an immigrant detention centre in Melbourne.
 (Image via)

 But those events are by no means reflective of the majority, as shown through several demonstrations held this year to force the government into taking a softer line on immigration.
-As Graeme McGregor says: “The vast majority of Australians are compassionate people who are willing to give asylum-seekers a 'fair go' once they hear their personal stories and are aware of the true facts on the issue.
-Unfortunately, for years politicians have been using asylum-seekers for political point-scoring and incorrectly labelling people who arrive by boat as 'illegal,' when it is perfectly legal to seek asylum from persecution.”
+As Graeme McGregor says: “The vast majority of Australians are compassionate people who are willing to give asylum seekers a 'fair go' once they hear their personal stories and are aware of the true facts on the issue.
+Unfortunately, for years politicians have been using asylum seekers for political point-scoring and incorrectly labelling people who arrive by boat as 'illegal', when it is perfectly legal to seek asylum from persecution.”

-Propaganda is being put before humanitarian law, and this can only hinder Australia’s progress to achieving harmony and true multiculturalism.
+Propaganda is being put before humanitarian law and this can only hinder Australia’s progress to achieving harmony and true multiculturalism.
 The events of last Friday hold devastating repercussions for the thousands of people risking their lives to escape oppressive regimes and forge a better life for themselves in a developed country.
 They also have the potential to destroy the lives of people living in Papua New Guinea, who haven’t the means or the infrastructure to fare the storm that's heading their way.

 Follow Nathalie on Twitter: @NROlah